-As an herbalist, an integrative physician, an organic farmer, and a social justice activist, I love to promote food- and plant-based strategies for maintaining wellness.
+As an herbalist, an integrative doctor, an organic farmer, and a social justice activist, I love to promote food- and plant-based strategies for maintaining wellness.
 It’s literally our business at Five Flavors Herbs.
 As a physician in the safety net, taking care of some of our most vulnerable community members, I am also trained in and accustomed to prescribing life-saving drugs and medical interventions.
 During the coronavirus pandemic, I have continued to work in a community clinic and in our local hospital, all the while constantly researching the virus so that I can provide the best, most up-to-date advice to my patients as well as to my friends, employees, and family members.
-While scientific research and my own experience as a physician and herbalist attest to the value of supporting overall health with natural remedies, the best defense for both individuals and society against a specific, contagious, and deadly contagion like COVID-19 is vaccination.
+While scientific research and my own experience as a physician and herbalist attest to the value of supporting overall health with natural remedies, the best defense for both individuals and society against a specific, contagious, and deadly contagion like COVID-19 is vaccination combined with masking, hand hygiene and physical distancing.

 Witnessing a tsunami of misinformation about the pandemic and the vaccines from both ends of the political spectrum, including many voices in the natural health community, has prompted me to speak up.
 I don’t expect to change the minds of individuals who have already made up their minds about vaccines.
 But I do hope that some people who are on the fence, nervous about a new technology, or afraid of side effects—especially people who generally try to use natural methods to promote good health—might consider my experience and perspective when making their choice.